centau/ecr/docs/api/ecr.md

 ### entity

-Special component type that represents entitiesg.
+Special component type that represents entities in a registry.

 - **Type**